Unleashing Hour-Scale Video Training for Long Video-Language Understanding: Experiments

-We compare our proposed VideoMarathon dataset with LLaVA-Video-178K~\cite{zhang2024video}, the largest publicly available video instruction tuning dataset to date.
-For a fair comparison, we construct two subsets from VideoMarathon (V.M.) and LLaVA-Video-178K (L.V.), matched in both the number of videos and the number of video-language instruction training samples.
-Specifically, we randomly select 70K video-language instruction samples over 10K videos from each video dataset.
-The training data also includes the same 30K single-image, 10K multi-image, and 20K text-only samples from LLaVA-OV~\cite{li2024llava} to support multimodal learning.
+\textbf{Comparison between VideoMarathon and LLaVA-Video-178K.} We compare our proposed VideoMarathon dataset with LLaVA-Video-178K~\cite{zhang2024video}, the largest publicly available video instruction-tuning dataset to date.
+For a fair comparison, we construct two subsets from VideoMarathon (V.M.) and LLaVA-Video-178K (L.V.), matched in both the number of videos and the number of video-language instruction samples.
+Specifically, we randomly select 70K instruction-following samples over 10K videos from each dataset.
+To support multimodal learning, both datasets are further combined with the same 30K single-image, 10K multi-image, and 20K text-only samples from LLaVA-OV~\cite{li2024llava}.

-Figure~\ref{fig:datamix} shows how performance changes with different mixtures of V.M. (long-video) and L.V. (short-video) training data.
-On the far left of the x-axis, the model is trained with 70K short-video samples from L.V. only.
-Moving right, these short-video samples are gradually replaced by long-video samples from V.M., until reaching 100\% V.M. on the far right.
-The pie charts visualize the data mix ratios at each point.
-The results of Hour-LLaVA (\tikz[baseline=-0.5ex]{\draw[red, line width=1pt] (-0.2,0) -- (0.2,0);\fill[red] (0,0) circle (2pt);}) on long-video benchmarks (Figure~\ref{fig:datamix_longvideobench} and \ref{fig:datamix_lvbench}) show a clear improvement as the proportion of V.M. data increases, peaking when the ratio of long- to short-video samples is 3:1, and then declining when L.V. data is entirely absent.
-These results highlight the crucial role of VideoMarathon in improving long video understanding.
+Figure~\ref{fig:datamix} illustrates how performance varies with different mixtures of V.M. (long-video) and L.V. (short-video) training data.
+On the far left of the x-axis, the model is trained solely on 70K short-video samples from L.V.; moving right, short-video samples are gradually replaced by long-video samples from V.M., reaching 100\% V.M. on the far right.
+The pie charts visualize the data mix ratios for each setting.
+As shown in Figures~\ref{fig:datamix_longvideobench} and~\ref{fig:datamix_lvbench}, Hour-LLaVA (\tikz[baseline=-0.5ex]{\draw[red, line width=1pt] (-0.2,0)--(0.2,0);\fill[red](0,0)circle(2pt);}) achieves progressively better performance as the proportion of long-video data increases, peaking when the long-to-short ratio reaches 3:1, and then declining once L.V. data is entirely absent.
+These results highlight the crucial role of VideoMarathon in enhancing long video-language understanding.
 They also suggest that mixing different datasets can be beneficial even when the training and testing video lengths differ, possibly due to the increased diversity introduced by heterogeneous data sources.
-In addition, Figure~\ref{fig:datamix_tempcompass} shows that incorporating long videos from VideoMarathon in training does not considerably affect performance on short video understanding.
+In addition, Figure~\ref{fig:datamix_tempcompass} shows that incorporating long videos from VideoMarathon in training does not considerably affect performance on short video-language understanding.
 In the following ablation experiments, we use the same data recipe, along with a mixture of long- and short-video at a 3:1 ratio.